janehjlee/janehjlee.github.io/index.md

 Hi!
 I am a first-year Computer Science Ph.D. student at Yale University, advised by [Amin Karbasi](http://iid.yale.edu).
 Prior to starting my Ph.D. studies, I worked at Twitter in the Ads Targeting and Modeling team as a machine learning engineer.
 Before that, I completed my master's and bachelor's degrees together at the University of Pennsylvania, where I was advised by [Shivani Agarwal](https://www.shivani-agarwal.net) for my master's thesis.

-I am supported by a [GFSD](https://stemfellowships.org) (formerly NPSC) fellowship, sponsored by the NSA.
+I received a [GFSD](https://stemfellowships.org) (formerly NPSC) fellowship in 2022, sponsored by the NSA.

 ## Research